 In other words, Larry does not perform miracles, does not become the spiritual leader of a great religious movement, and does not dedicate his life to ministering to the suffering of mankind.
 In fact, there is no reason to think that Larry would not have done precisely the same things had he gone to work for Gray selling bonds instead of going to India, save for the fact that he might not have learned that hypnosis trick.
 Of course, as Larry reminds us in his final scene with Isabel, recalling what he told her at the beginning of the movie, the really great change in his life came when another man gave up his life saving him, and we never saw what he was like before the war.
 In any event, Maugham sums up what is special about Larry, saying to Isabel, “My dear, Larry has found what we all want and very few of us ever get.
 I don’t think anyone can fail to be better and nobler, kinder, for knowing him.
 You see, my dear, goodness is, after all, the greatest force in the world.
 And he’s got it.”

-Just before the final scene with Isabel, she tells Maugham that she intends to see Larry as much as she wants when they all get back to America, saying, “All my life, I’ve done the things other people have wanted me to do.
+Just before the final scene with Larry, she tells Maugham that she intends to see Larry as much as she wants when they all get back to America, saying, “All my life, I’ve done the things other people have wanted me to do.
 From now on, I intend to do the things I want to do.”
 However, it is too late, and in her final scene with Larry, she realizes she has lost him forever, especially when she realizes that he knows that she was responsible for getting Sophie to start drinking again, which ultimately led to Sophie’s death.
 This scene was not in the novel, where it is only Maugham, not Larry, who knows the truth about what Isabel did to Sophie.
 It is just one of the ways in which the movie is more effective and satisfying than the novel.

-In that last scene with Isabel, Larry tells her of his intention of work in a factory or a garage, because while working with his hands, his mind is free and yet he is accomplishing something.
+In that last scene with Isabel, Larry tells her of his intention to work in a factory or a garage, because while working with his hands, his mind is free and yet he is accomplishing something.
 He says he may eventually buy a taxicab, where he can meet lots of people.
 Once again, the point is that manual labor is the only occupation suitable for someone of a spiritual nature.
 In the last scene, we see Larry working on a tramp steamer on his way back to America, thus combining the ennobling nature of physical work with the spiritual metaphor of the sea.

 This version of The Razor’s Edge is about as good as one could want, but it was remade in 1984 anyway.
 Some people do not like old movies, especially when they are in black and white, so that may have been the thinking behind the production of this second version.
 I noted that in the 1946 version, we never saw what Larry was like before the war, so we could not compare the way he was before someone gave up his life to save his with the way he became afterwards.
 But people don’t change that much, and so we figure that Larry was always a nice guy, and only his desire to find the meaning of life is new.
 The 1984 version, however, begins as Larry, played by Bill Murray, is about to become an ambulance driver in Europe before America enters the war, but these scenes are not played to good effect.